-OMAHA AIRPORT AUTHORITY FIRST AMENDMENT TO REGULATION NO. 2
+OMAHA AIRPORT AUTHORITY FOURTH AMENDMENT TO REGULATION NO. 2

-A REGULATION pursuant to Sections 3-502(1) and 3-504(5) of the Cities Airport Authorities Act and Section 3.2 of the Rules and Regulations of the Omaha Airport Authority to provide findings and intent; to implement Transportation Security Administration Security Directive No. 1542-21-01; to require individuals to wear facial coverings and exceptions thereof; to provide for the enforcement of violations and penalties; and to provide the effective date hereof.
+A REGULATION pursuant to Sections 3-502(1) and 3-504(5) of the Cities Airport Authorities Act and Section 3.2 of the Rules and Regulations of the Omaha Airport Authority to provide findings and intent; to implement Transportation Security Administration Security Directive No. 1542-21-01C and the Center for Disease Control and Prevention (CDC) Requirement for Persons to Wear Masks While on Conveyances and At Transportation Hubs; to require individuals to wear facial coverings and exceptions thereof; to provide for the enforcement of violations and penalties; and to provide the effective date hereof.

-BE IT DETERMINED BY THE EXECUTIVE DIRECTOR OF THE AIRPORT AUTHORITY OF THE CITY OF OMAHA:
+BE IT DETERMINED BY THE CHIEF EXECUTIVE OFFICER OF THE AIRPORT AUTHORITY OF THE CITY OF OMAHA: